Part 4: Colouring with Procreate

 Character collections

-I save a collection of every character pose I've drawn so that instead of redrawing from scatch, I can reuse them as a starting point, otherwise I find it really hard to keep them consistent.
-I'm pretty sure everyone does something like this in various ways.
+Something I've learned along the way: saving a collection of every character pose I've drawn.
+The idea is that instead of redrawing from scratch, I can reuse them as a starting point, otherwise I find it harder to keep them consistent.
+I'm pretty sure others do something like this in various ways.

 The "Starkeeper scene" below is an example of how they were used.